SofiaVU/ZookeeperBankApp/README.md

 ## Launch user interface

-Lunch one or more web clients by typing the following command line (Port Example: 8000, 8001, 8002).
+Launch one or more web clients by typing the following command line (Port Example: 8000, 8001, 8002).
 Please make sure you are in the "frontEnd" directory.

 ``python -m SimpleHTTPServer [port]``

-At this point a web client to interact with the bank application can be foun at http://localhost:8000/
+At this point a web client to interact with the bank application can be found at http://localhost:8000/